adnzaki/simple-tag-bootstrap/components/button/button.md

 Set button tag into other available tags: `<a>`, `<input>`
 - `Button::noWrap()` <br>
 Disable text wrapping
-- `Button::render(string $color, string $label, string $type = 'button')` <br>
+- `Button::render(string $color, string $label, string $type = 'button', bool $raw = false)` <br>
 The button renderer.
 This method grabs all button options passed by the user and convert them into Bootstrap button standard.
+In `$type`, you can pass other type like submit and reset.
+Note that if `$raw` is set to `true`, then we need `echo` statement in order to make it visible in the browser.
+It is useful when you need to pass the button as a child component of other component like Alert.